Features

 Scheduler Undo/Redo History

-As a visual hint, this project also displays the current undo/redo queue and the current position.
+As a visual hint, the project displays the current undo/redo queue and marks the current position.

 HTML